Vamos a bailar (Esta vida nueva)

-"Vamos a bailar (Esta vida nueva)" (lit.
-'Let's dance (This new life)'), also known just as "Vamos a bailar", is a 2000 song composed and performed by Italian duo Paola & Chiara.
+"Vamos a bailar (Esta vida nueva)", also known just as "Vamos a bailar", is a 2000 song composed and performed by Italian duo Paola & Chiara.
 It is the leading single of the album Television.

 Overview

 The song, written, produced and arranged by Paola & Chiara, was initially presented to the artistic commission of the Sanremo Music Festival 2000, being rejected.
 Released a few months later, it became a massive success, winning the Radio Prize at Festivalbar and the main competition at Un disco per l'estate.

 The song was also recorded in Spanish and in English, with lyrics adapted by Gary Kemp.
 The music video was directed by Luca Guadagnino.

 In 2023, Paola & Chiara released a new version of the song, accompanied by Italian singer Tiziano Ferro, with the digital version of their third studio album, Per sempre.